SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/disaster-recovery.md

 - Both the production availability zone and the intra-city disaster recovery zone are active, and both centers in the same city accept and handle business visits.
 - Load balancing:
-  - SCloudStack Server Load Balancer adopts a cluster architecture, based on cross-zone distributed deployment, and uses BGP+ECMP to implement cluster automatic disaster recovery to ensure RTO indicators for business availability zone level disasters.
+  - SCloudStack Load Balancing adopts a cluster architecture, based on cross-zone distributed deployment, and uses BGP+ECMP to implement cluster automatic disaster recovery to ensure RTO indicators for business availability zone level disasters.
-  - Server Load Balancer instances deployed in intra-city regions are distributed in production zones and disaster recovery zones to ensure service reliability.
+  - Load Balancing instances deployed in intra-city regions are distributed in production zones and disaster recovery zones to ensure service reliability.
 Support all cloud hosts in the same city dual center as backend servers to achieve the goal of active in the same city;
   - For each service that requires load balancing, the same city dual center only needs to apply for one load balancing service instance in the production center, and the SCloudStack platform automatically deploys a load balancing service instance in the same city disaster recovery center for intra-city load balancing disaster recovery.
   - If all virtual machines of the same service in the same city and dual centers are added to the backend of the load balancer instance in the production center, the requests are loaded on the service virtual machines of the same city and dual centers, realizing the active-active request entry in the same city.
-  - Typically, service requests are forwarded through the Server Load Balancer service instance in the production center, and the disaster recovery center in the same city automatically switches over the production center only in the event of a disaster.
+  - Typically, service requests are forwarded through the Load Balancing service instance in the production center, and the disaster recovery center in the same city automatically switches over the production center only in the event of a disaster.
-- Virtual machines: For each service, deploy a certain number of virtual machines and data disks in the same city and dual centers, such as 4 production centers and 2 disaster recovery centers in the same city, and add 6 virtual machines to the backend of a Server Load Balancer service instance.
+- Virtual machines: For each service, deploy a certain number of virtual machines and data disks in the same city and dual centers, such as 4 production centers and 2 disaster recovery centers in the same city, and add 6 virtual machines to the backend of a Load Balancing service instance.
  - Database:
    - SCloudStack database service provides a disaster recovery solution, supports cross-zone high-availability instances, and can deploy disaster recovery instances based on multi-AZ.
   - If you deploy one set of database services in the production center for each service, the system will automatically deploy the same database instance in the disaster recovery center in the same city.